 Memphis is a very small city located in the state of Michigan.
-With a population of 1,182 people and two constituent neighborhoods, Memphis is the 455th largest community in Michigan.
-Memphis has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+With a population of 1,177 people and two constituent neighborhoods, Memphis is the 455th largest community in Michigan.

 Memphis real estate is some of the most expensive in Michigan, although Memphis house values don't compare to the most expensive real estate in the U.S.

-Memphis is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Memphis does not have a public transit system used by locals to get to and from work.

-The per capita income in Memphis in 2010 was $20,022, which is middle income relative to Michigan, and lower middle income relative to the rest of the US.
-This equates to an annual income of $80,088 for a family of four.
+The per capita income in Memphis in 2018 was $25,552, which is middle income relative to Michigan and the nation.
+This equates to an annual income of $102,208 for a family of four.
 However, Memphis contains both very wealthy and poor people as well.

 The people who call Memphis home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Memphis residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Memphis include Irish, French , Polish, and English.
+The greatest number of Memphis residents report their race to be White.
+Important ancestries of people in Memphis include German, Polish, Irish, English, and Italian.

 The most common language spoken in Memphis is English.
-Other important languages spoken here include Spanish and Serbo-Croatian.
+Other important languages spoken here include Italian and Slavic languages.